Big Foot

 flimsy plot twist/ weak point that led

-to their demise.
 All of it completely

 ridiculous but scary while it lasted.